 The fact that some chauffeur companies run Range Rovers as limousines tells you all you need to know about how roomy the car is.
 Four tall adults will travel in supreme comfort, and a fifth will also squeeze in when needed.
-The rear legroom isn’t quite as generous as you find in a Mercedes S-Class, but if your budget will stretch to it, that can be remedied by going for the long-wheelbase Rangie (only available in the top two trim levels).
+Rear legroom isn’t quite as generous as you find in a Mercedes S-Class

-The boot is as massive as the car’s dimensions suggest, so it’ll easily cope with golf bags, flatpack furniture or the plentiful luggage of a wealthy owner plus their entourage.
+The boot is as massive as the car’s dimensions suggest, so it’ll easily cope with golf bags, flat-pack furniture or the luggage of a wealthy owner and their entourage.
 All models come with a split tailgate that has gesture-controlled power opening.
 The bottom section can sometimes help and sometimes hinder depending on the size and weight of the thing you’re loading, but it also doubles as a picnic bench for when you’re out in the wilderness.

 The Range Rover has always been famed for its ability to provide a cosseting, limousine-like ride one minute, and then scale a mountain pass the next.
 Things are no different with the latest version.
 The standard air suspension effectively mops up pretty much any rut or pothole the road can throw at it, wafting you along in serenity and luxury.

 The handling is sharper than you might expect, too.
 You can’t fling it around corners aggressively (frankly, why would you?), but it feels lighter than it is and the body roll you experience isn’t unsettling.
 With permanent four-wheel drive and all sorts of electronic traction aids, you’re never short on grip.